High School Enrichment (non-CCAP) Handbook for Students and Parents

 High school enrichment is an opportunity to take challenging courses and accelerate educational opportunities.
 Students who successfully complete courses through high school enrichment receive many benefits.
 However, there are some possible disadvantages that all students must consider before enrolling in a college class:

-• High school enrichment courses become part of students’ permanent college transcripts; if students fail, these grades could affect eligibility for financial aid and admission to other postsecondary institutions.
+• HSE courses become part of students’ permanent college transcripts; if students fail, these grades could affect eligibility for financial aid and admission to other postsecondary institutions.

 • If students need additional support to complete regular general education high school classes, adding the additional rigor of the college class may not be the best choice for them at that time.